ticha-website/website-portfolio/README.md

 ## Design Style Guide

 For proper component development read and actively use the Style Guide.
-You can find it under [http://localhost:9011](http://localhost:9011) URL locally and even on staging and prod.
+You can find it under [http://localhost:9011](http://localhost:9011) URL locally.
+On staging and prod, you can find it under URL/docs/.